 To be spanked is a degrading, humiliating experience.
 The spanked child absorbs not only the blows but also the message they convey: "You're worthless.
 I reject you!"
 That message powerfully influences the child's developing personality.
-It instills self-hatred.
+It cripples self-esteem.